MattThommes/amplify-react-app/readme/README.dev.md

 2. Run `npm start` to start the local development server.
 3. Make your changes to the website content.
 4. For new images, run `npm run image-sync` (see [Images](images/README.md)).
+5. Commit your changes and push to Github which should trigger a new build and deploy.

 ### Create from template